Chart Color Schemes

 Swan Hill is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Swan Hill's population is approximately 10,921 as of August 2025.
-This represents a decrease of 265 people, or 2.4%, since the 2021 Census which recorded a population of 11,186.
-The change is inferred from an estimated resident population of 10,862 in June 2024 and an additional 80 validated new addresses since the Census date.
-This results in a density ratio of 86 persons per square kilometer, offering significant space per person and potential room for further development.
-Swan Hill's population decline of 2.4% since the census is within 0.9 percentage points of the SA3 area's decline of 1.5%, suggesting similar population challenges across the region.
-Overseas migration primarily drove population growth in the area, contributing approximately 71.3% of overall population gains during recent periods.
+Swan Hill's population was approximately 11,253 as of November 2025, according to AreaSearch's analysis.
+This figure represents an increase of 67 people since the 2021 Census, which recorded a population of 11,186.
+The growth is inferred from ABS estimates showing an estimated resident population of 10,867 as of June 2024 and an additional 222 validated new addresses since the Census date.
+This results in a population density ratio of 88 persons per square kilometer.
+Swan Hill's 0.6% growth rate since the 2021 census exceeded that of its SA3 area at -0.3%, though overall growth remains modest.
+Overseas migration contributed approximately 71.3% of total population gains during recent periods, driving primary population growth in the area.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-According to these projections, the area's population is expected to decline by 783 persons by 2041.
-However, specific age cohorts are anticipated to grow, notably the 75 to 84 age group which is projected to expand by 85 people.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to reach SA2 levels.
+Growth rates by age group are applied across all areas for the years 2032 to 2041.
+Projecting forward, the area's population is expected to decrease by 783 persons by 2041, with an anticipated expansion of the 75 to 84 age cohort by 85 people.

 Frequently Asked Questions - Population